 There are so many things I love about Carlisle Bay, but the thoughtfulness behind every detail of the resort is evident around every corner.
 Everyone should experience this hotel in their lifetime, from young to old, it will leave you feeling you have experienced a truly sumptuous Caribbean holiday!

 To read more about Julia's time at Carlisle Bay and other resorts, read the Antigua Trip Diary.

 Children: Children are very welcome at Carlisle Bay.
 Child rates apply for children aged 2-12 years old, while infants under 2 years old stay free of charge.

 Cool Kids Club runs a daily programme of activities for children aged 6 months to 6 years and is complimentary for those aged 2 years and above.
 The Crew Blue and Crush programmes are for children aged 7 years and upwards, organising complimentary activities for youngsters during school holidays.

 Airport: Carlisle Bay is 30 minutes by car from Antigua’s international airport.
 On arrival at the airport, guests are met by a representative of the resort and offered complimentary fast-track assistance.

-Complimentary facilities & activities: A well-stocked library, large freeform swimming pool, nine tennis courts (four of which are floodlit) with a tennis clinic, a state-of-the-art gym.
+Complimentary facilities & activities: A well-stocked library, large freeform swimming pool, nine tennis courts (three of which are floodlit) with a tennis clinic, a state-of-the-art gym.
 Non-motorised water sports including snorkelling, sailing, windsurfing and kayaking, guided nature walks through the rainforest, twice-weekly snorkelling trips to Cades Reef, regular yoga and pilates sessions, regular movie nights in the Screening Room.

 Chargeable activities: Private yoga and pilates classes, private tennis coaching, scuba diving, motorised water sports such as water skiing and wakeboarding, luxury speedboat charters, a range of excursions.